automagicaly/meh-lang/README.md

 * any[] -> array of values

 ## Casting
 Every type is compatible with `any` without casting.
+Types `String`, `Void`, `File`, `Lambda` are not castable.
+Array types can be cast to other array types only if their base types are compatible.
+Any numeric type can be converted into any other numeric type.
+Boolean and Numeric types can be casted into each other.
+Castable types can be casted into themselves.
 You can cast anything using `as` e.g. `let a: int = 2.3 as int`.

 ## Array Literal
 While inferring the type of array of numbers  unless explicitly expressed numbers with decimal places will be treated as `doubles`.